January 2, 2020

 Imagine it: Smalltown chatter fills your local barbershop or salon.
 Kids play hide-and-seek on a fall Saturday.
 A South Georgia farmer feeds his stable of horses in the late evening, after the sun has set on a hard day’s work.
 Students arrive in a classroom for their first day of school.
 Customers drop by their local coffee shop for a quick cup on the way to work Monday morning.
 A nearby factory fires on all cylinders, fueling a local community’s economy.

-Although it might not be immediately recognizable, there’s a common denominator among all these local scenes: Light.
-Access to reliable energy is something that some may take for granted, but the act of flipping a switch does more than just add light to our surroundings.
+Although it might not be obvious at first, there’s a common factor in these everyday scenes: Light.
+Access to reliable energy is something that some may take for granted, but the act of flipping a switch does more than just add literal light to our surroundings.
 For homes and hometowns across Georgia, it adds opportunity and productivity that illuminate ideas and innovation.

-At Georgia Transmission, we’re honored to work alongside local EMCs to strengthen communities by providing reliable, affordable energy to more than 4 million people and places across the state.
+At Georgia Transmission, we’re honored to work alongside local EMCs to strengthen communities by providing reliable, affordable energy to more than 4 million people.

 Take a moment and go back to the beginning of this story.
 Imagine all of those places again, but this time, think of what they were like before someone flipped on the light switch.

 We’re proud that for millions of Georgians — including families, first responders, business owners, students, teachers, physicians and more — we’re able to help keep the lights on.
 Today and every day, we remain committed to serving local EMCs and their customers to make sure they can add light to their communities.